cgbarlow/pubmd/documentation/03_Implementation/Implementation_Plan.md

 ---

-### Week 4: Early .docx Integration & Expanded Testing
+### Week 4: .docx Service Implementation & Expanded Testing
 *   **Objectives:**
-    *   Integrate `mammoth.js` for an initial proof-of-concept of .docx export.
+    *   Begin implementation of `DocxService` using `docx` and `html-to-docx` libraries via an engine pattern.
-    *   Expand unit and integration test coverage.
+    *   Expand unit and integration test coverage for PDF and DOCX services.
 *   **Key Activities:**
-    *   Add `mammoth.js` as a dependency to `@pubmd/core`.
+    *   Add `docx` and `html-to-docx` as dependencies to `@pubmd/core`.
-    *   Implement an experimental function in `@pubmd/core` for HTML to .docx conversion.
+    *   Implement initial structure for `DocxService` and its engines (`DocxJsEngine`, `HtmlToDocxEngine`) in `@pubmd/core`.
     *   Optionally, add an experimental flag to `pubmd-cli` to test .docx output.
-    *   Write more unit tests for `@pubmd/core` and new CLI features.
+    *   Write more unit tests for `@pubmd/core` and new CLI features, including `PdfService` and `DocxService`.
-    *   Develop basic integration tests for the CLI (e.g., shell scripts asserting file output).
+    *   Develop basic integration tests for the CLI (e.g., shell scripts asserting file output for PDF and DOCX).
 *   **Deliverables:**
-    *   Proof-of-concept for .docx export integrated into `@pubmd/core`.
+    *   Initial implementation of `DocxService` with basic HTML to .docx conversion capabilities using one of the engines.
-    *   Increased test coverage for core and CLI.
+    *   Increased test coverage for core PDF and DOCX services, and CLI.

 ---